 Ease of Installation: Most difficult installation method and major time involved.
 All window components, exterior and interior trim are replaced.
-Requires an experienced mechanic for installation and trim work.
+Requires an experienced, trained mechanic for installation and trim work.

 When to use: This method should be used when you desire to maintain the original look and feel of the old windows and you want maximum efficiency.
-You also want to replace or change your interior moldings.
-Typically not done using vinyl windows.
-Done when old frames are rotting out and or a desire to replace interior trim.
-Typically done with wood and clad windows.
-Can be done with all styles of windows.
+You may also desire to make an existing window larger, install a new window in a solid wall, or change the style of window or interior moldings.
+This method should be used when old frames show a substantial amount of rot

-Cost-High priced replacement because or high labor and material costs.
+Cost: High priced replacement because or high labor and material costs.

-7. Warranties- what do they really mean and how to read them?
+7. Warranties - what do they really mean and how to read them?